Year-End Tax Return Checklist

 - To learn how the Affordable HealthCare Act Affects you personally as well as your taxes see this page.
 Please be sure to forward IRS Form 1095-A / Health Insurance Marketplace Statement if you purchased insurance through the Affordable Care Act.

 - Please be sure to let me know if you/your family was covered by health care for the entire calendar year.
 If not please let me know by individual what portion of the year had healthcare coverage.

 The initial due date for personal returns is April 15.
 For returns not filed by that date both the IRS and GA allow for a six month extension.
 Please be reminded that there are no valid extensions after the October 15 final due date lapses.
 Please be reminded that an extension to file is not an extension to pay and that you are required by tax law to pay applicable taxes as the monies are earned or you will be subject to additional penalties and interest.

-Please be reminded that the standard mileage rates for 2016 for the use of a car (also vans, pickups or panel trucks) is 54 cents per mile for business miles driven.
-For 2015, the rate is 57.5 cents per mile.
-Please turn in an expense report monthly to get reimbursed for these and any other business expenses you might have paid personally.
+Please be reminded that the standard mileage rates as determined by the IRS changes each year.
+Please turn in an expense report monthly to get reimbursed for these and any other business expenses you might have paid personally prior to year-end.
 IRS tax rules require you to have a day by day log to support business miles.
 Please be reminded that extending the filing of a return does not delay the need to pay as you go as both the IRS & GA will bill you for penalties and interest if you do not pay your taxes during the tax year to which they relate.

 Both the IRS and Georgia can add three types of penalties including a penalty for not paying your taxes as you earn money during the tax year, penalties for not paying your taxes in full by April 15 (the original due date of your personal return), and a failure to file penalty if you do not file an extension or then do not file by the final due date of October 15.